What is loan to value ratio, and how does it impact your home loan interest rate?

 Loan-to-value ratio for investment properties: Extra considerations

-This is also ZedPlus's combined expertise as an investment loan specialist and tax accountant becomes particularly valuable.
-Structuring an investment loan is not just about finding the lowest rate.
-It also involves decisions about:
+This is where ZedPlus’s dual expertise as an investment loan specialist and tax accountant becomes critical.
+Structuring an investment loan isn't just about finding a low rate; it requires precise execution across three pillars:

-• Tax implications: how the loan structure interacts with negative gearing, depreciation claims, and your overall taxable income
+- Tax implications: Aligning the debt setup with negative gearing, depreciation claims, and your overall taxable income.

 Loan-to-value ratio (LVR) FAQs